 There is no objective-based assessment or ‘bright line’ set that would indicate whether the hedging relationship qualifies for hedge accounting in terms of its effectiveness, as was the case with the 80%-125% threshold in IAS 39 (IFRS 9.BC6.238).
 Often, it will be obvious that the hedging instrument and the hedged item have values that will generally move in the opposite direction and only qualitative assessment will be sufficient.
 In some cases, however, the hedge effectiveness will be more difficult to predict and a quantitative assessment will be necessary (IFRS 9.B6.4.13-16).

-At least at each reporting date, or when significant change in the circumstances occurs, an entity must assess whether a hedging relationship meets the hedge effectiveness requirements described above.
-The assessment relates to expectations about hedge effectiveness and is therefore only forward-looking (IFRS 9.B6.4.12).
+At each reporting date, or when significant change in the circumstances occurs, an entity must assess whether a hedging relationship meets the hedge effectiveness requirements described above.
+The assessment relates to expectations about hedge effectiveness and is therefore forward-looking only (IFRS 9.B6.4.12).

 Impact of credit risk on hedge effectiveness

-Changes in credit risk impact fair value of a financial instrument but they hardly ever be opposite changes in credit risk for hedged item and hedging instrument, which will cause some hedge ineffectiveness.
-Paragraph IFRS 18.104.22.168(c)(ii) states that the effect of credit risk cannot ‘dominate’ the value changes that result from economic relationship determined for the hedge effectiveness criterion.
+Changes in credit risk impact fair value of a financial instrument but there hardly ever are opposite changes in credit risk for hedged item and hedging instrument, which will cause some hedge ineffectiveness.
+Paragraph IFRS 184.108.40.206(c)(ii) states that the effect of credit risk cannot ‘dominate’ the value changes that result from economic relationship determined for the hedge effectiveness criterion.
 This condition will be met for the most common hedging instruments as they are contracted with respectable financial institutions and/or are cash collateralised.
 For hedged items, it is possible that, at some point, the credit risk will ‘dominate’ their value changes.
-It is generally accepted that movement to a Stage 3 in impairment model (see above) does not imply that the credit risk dominates value changes of a financial asset.
+It is generally accepted that movement to a Stage 3 in impairment model does not imply that the credit risk dominates value changes of a financial asset.

 See paragraphs IFRS 9.B6.4.7-8 for more discussion.